UX-Wizards/wizards-wiki/content/en/current-teams.md

 ## Executive Board ⚙️

-<alert> The executive board or e-board is the group of members that help make over-arching decisions.
+<alert> The executive board or e-board is the group of Wizards that help make over-arching decisions.
 E-board's goal is to guard the mission and direction, and ensure the group is equipped with the resources needed to fulfill its mission.
 They're also here to answer any questions!</alert>
 *Meets bi-weekly, evenings*

 * Keri Fullwood